-- (h) assistance to citizens of the Union who are affected by a crisis outside the territory of the Union; - (i) link with the UN (and the OCHA); - (j) evaluation and study of improvements which could be made to humanitarian-aid instruments as such, bearing in mind the principles and specific nature of such aid. - → The Working Party on Civil Protection will look into possible improvements in the area of civil protection, in the light inter alia of the Commission's assessment of the operation of the Community civil protection mechanism, and on the basis of proposals from the Commission and the SG/HR. - → The Working Party on Development will look more specifically at the humanitarian-aid aspect. - → Other Council preparatory bodies will take part in discussion of this point: thus the PSC (together with CIVCOM, PMG and the EUMC) will examine how use could be made of the pol-mil structures and the civilian/military cell.
+- (h) link with the UN (and the OCHA); - (i) evaluation and study of improvements which could be made to humanitarian-aid instruments as such, bearing in mind the principles and specific nature of such aid. - → The Working Party on Civil Protection will look into all possible improvements from the perspective of civil protection, in the light inter alia of the Commission's assessment of the operation of the Community civil protection mechanism, and on the basis of proposals from the Commission and the SG/HR.
+The JHA Council will also be apprised in good time of the outcome of this study. - → The Working Party on Development will look more specifically at the humanitarian-aid aspect. - → Other Council preparatory bodies will take part in discussion of this point, in their respective spheres of competence: thus the PSC (together with CIVCOM, PMG and the EUMC) will examine the contribution which could be made by the pol-mil structures and the civilian/military cell.

-14. Developing a "European Union rapid response capability"
+14. Developing a European Union rapid response capability